IntelLabs/Textual-Visual-Logic-Challenge/README.md

 ## License
-Under review by the Governance, Risk, and Compliance Department.
+Under review by Intel Governance, Risk, and Compliance Department.